-This is a doctoral-level course that provides the nurse anesthesia graduate student an opportunity to build upon both basic and advanced previous knowledge.
-The course comprises advanced anatomy, physiology and pathophysiology the human organ systems with an emphasis on the clinical application to anesthesiology.
-Part I will cover the neurologic, musculoskeletal and respiratory systems at the biochemical, cellular, tissue and systems level.
+This is a doctoral-level course that provides the nurse anesthesia graduate student an opportunity to build upon basic previous knowledge.
+The course comprises advanced anatomy, physiology and biochemistry of the human organ systems with an emphasis on the clinical application to anesthesiology.
+Part I will cover the neurologic, musculoskeletal, respiratory and cardiovascular systems at the biochemical, cellular, tissue and systems level.
 The graduate student will engage in analysis, synthesis and evaluation of the effects of general drugs, anesthetics and anesthetic adjuncts on normal physiologic and pathophysiologic functions.

-Prerequisites: Admission to Nurse Anesthesia Program
+Prerequisites: Admission to Nurse Anesthesia